w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ![rococo upward transfer](assets/rococo/rococo-upward-transfer.png)

-Note here that the toggle should be set to off, that way the funds go to the Relay Chain and not another parachain.
+Note that the toggle should be set to off, ensuring that the funds go to the Relay Chain and not another parachain.

 ### Lateral Transfers